knitr::opts_chunk$set(cache = FALSE)

 #> # via as.treedata or as.phylo

-#> parent node branch.length label isTip y Scrambling_index
+#> parent node branch.length label isTip y bootstrap Scrambling_index

 #> # ℹ 1 more variable: Percent_difference <dbl>